 In addition to standard treatments and clinical trials, you may wish to add additional therapies and treatments such as massage therapy, acupuncture and art therapy.
 These therapies do not have curative intent, and are designed to complement standard treatments, not take their place.

-At Penn, our integrative medicine and wellness services can supplement traditional cancer treatments such as chemotherapy, surgery and radiation therapy.
+At Penn, our integrative oncology services can supplement traditional cancer treatments such as chemotherapy, surgery and radiation therapy.
 While conventional medicine plays a critical role in eradicating cancer, integrative medicine and wellness programs offer you ways to enhance the quality of your life, minimize or reduce the side effects of cancer and cancer treatment, and promote healing and recovery.

 Our cancer specialists are knowledgeable and supportive of complementary cancer treatments.
 Our cancer team works with you and your family to integrate these supportive programs into the overall care plan, while ensuring your health and safety.

-The Abramson Cancer Center's range of integrative supportive services is designed to help you cope with the cancer experience and improve your overall sense of well-being.
+The Abramson Cancer Center's range of integrative oncology services is designed to help you cope with the cancer experience and improve your overall sense of well-being.

 Joan Karnell Supportive Services at Pennsylvania Hospital offers an extensive variety of supportive care programs for patients and families, from diagnosis through survivorship.
 These programs are available at no cost to the patients treated at Pennsylvania Hospital, and some are open to patients treated elsewhere.
 These services include social work counseling, nutrition counseling, psychological counseling and spiritual counseling.